aTrujillo04/Remote-Dashboard-for-Tokinomo-in-Flet/README.md

+# Tokinomo Control Dashboard with Flet and Flask

-**#Dashborad design programmed in FLet framework to control a Tokinomo and its features.**
+This project is a **Dashboard built with Flet** to control a Tokinomo and its features via a **Raspberry Pi 5**.
-###The following project consists in a designed Dashboard programmed with Flet.
-The dashboard contains a login section in which is neccesary to authenticate your licenses to access the following section.
-The next section contains 5 different buttons, each of them to control differente features (ilumination, sounds or dc motor) other button initialize the complete routine, just if the movement PIR sensor detects a person.
-And the final button consists in a slide button to control the spin motor speed by conotroling the PWM signals.

-###Besides, the components works by a Raspberry pi 5, so the Dashboard must have remote communication with the Raspberry in order to control their pinout.
-In this way, a Flask Server was programmed in the Raspberry, so the dashboard
-must send remote HTTP requests by POST method wich consists in sending packaged data that requests converts to JSON format.
-This is the ideal way to send state changes such as the ones in the buttons (on/off).
-Finally the Flask server decode the packaged data and execute the pinout programmed logic to set to high or low a GPIO or control a PWM signal, according to the data that is received from the dashboard button state,
+## Features

+- **Login Section:** License authentication to access the Dashboard.
+- **Feature Controls:** 5 buttons to manage illumination, sound, and DC motor.
+- **Automatic Routine:** A button triggers the full routine only if the PIR sensor detects motion.
+- **Speed Control:** A slider adjusts the spin motor speed via PWM signals.

+## Raspberry Pi Communication

+The Dashboard communicates remotely with the Raspberry Pi using a **Flask server**:

+1. The Dashboard sends **HTTP POST requests** with JSON data representing button states (on/off or PWM values).
+2. The Flask server decodes the data and executes the programmed logic to:
+   - Turn GPIOs on or off.
+   - Adjust PWM signals according to user input.

+This setup enables full remote control of the Tokinomo through the Dashboard.